booyaa/booyaa.github.io/blog/2019-0007-run-rust-in-openfaas.md

 ## What are Functions

-Functions in the context of Functions as a Service or Serverless Functions, becomes the next level of abstraction after Platforms as a Service (PaaS).
+Functions in the context of Functions as a Service, or Serverless Functions, becomes the next level of abstraction after Platforms as a Service (PaaS).
 If you think of PaaS as a way to simplify the software release process: you make changes to code, you merge them into your master branch, PaaS handles packaging, delivery of the software as well as providing servers tailored to your application.

-Functions take this abstraction further, but removing concerns around how your software interacts with it's environment.
+Functions take this abstraction further, but removing concerns around how your software interacts with its environment.
 You no longer consider issues of RBAC, Presentation (webserver, stdio), you just write the minimum amount of code to get things done.

-The best summation of what FaaS and to an extent what Mircoservices are was coined by Ian Cooper.
+The best summation of what FaaS and to an extent what Microservices are was coined by Ian Cooper.
 To paraphrase him: Your unit tests are your functions.
 You do not have concerns about things outside of the function's task.

 ## What is OpenFaaS

 OpenFaaS is an open source implementation of Function as a Service (Serverless Functions, microservices) that you can self host vs commercial offerings by [AWS Lambda][link_lambda]), [Google Cloud Functions][link_google_cloud_functions], [Oracle Fn][link_oracle_fn], [IBM OpenWhisk][link_ibm_openwhisk] and [Microsoft Azure Functions][link_microsoft_azure_functions].

 You can either deploy existing functions or create new ones.
-If you create new ones, there a big list of officially supported languages.
+If you create new ones, there's a big list of officially supported languages.
 Alternative you could turn a [CLI into function][link_openfaas_cli].

 Once I'd given Python and Ruby a go as an introduction, I wanted to see how easy it would be to create a Rust template.